broluja/JobScraper/README.md

 # JobScraper
-Scrape python developer positions from couple of job add sites.
+Scrape python developer positions from couple of job ad sites.

 Techologies used on this project: